rotelok/yaxgui/README.markdown

 Besides a simple PHP running on your favourite web server you will also need following packages:

 * [tideways_xhprof](https://github.com/tideways/php-xhprof-extension)
-* php5-mysql
+* php-mysqli or php-pdo
 * graphviz (uses `dot` to generate callgraphs)

 Installation
 -------------

 * Install your favourite mix of PHP and web server
-* Install MySQL server
+* Install MySQL/Mariadb server
 * Clone the project to some folder
 * Map the sub folder `xhprof_html` to be accessible over HTTP
 * Move `xhprof_lib/config.sample.php` to `xhprof_lib/config.php`